Main Source: Steve Fleming, Mah-Hah Outfitters

 These smaller fish aren’t yet breeding age, so keeping them has a lesser impact on the bass population.
 Also, these smaller fish are simply tastier.

 Consult the current Oregon Sport Fishing Regulations booklet for additional fishing regulations and newer rules in the John Day system.

 Know Before You Go

 The U.S. Bureau of Land Management (BLM) administrates a launch permit program on part of the John Day.
-For more information about the requirement and a link to get a permit online, click here.
+For more information about the requirement in getting a permit, click here.